sachin-s-joshi/crawlight/Readme.md

  - Setting up custom script for getting metrics on pages like Login/checkout as these are not crawlable links -> **In Progress**

-Please feel free to reach out to me in case of any queries - sachin.joshi@bhnetwork.com